Arizona Desert Palm Trees

 This prehistoric, fern-like plant does well in desert climates with proper care.

 SAGO PALM HARDINESS: Its cold hardiness makes it doable for Zones 8+.
 So a Sago Palm in Arizona deserts is feasible with caution.
-Winter temps getting down to the Fahrenheit teens & Celcius -7 requires protection.
+Winter temps down to the Fahrenheit teens & Celsius -7 requires protection.
 Frost damages it.

 LIGHT: Do sago palms need sun or shade?
 The harsh desert sun can harm leaves.
 Shelter it with placement in indirect sunlight.